-Earnings and a summary of the Group’s financial position are presented quarterly and, like the annual report, are issued in printed form to all shareholders who so wish.
+Earnings and a summary of the Group’s financial position are presented quarterly and, like the Annual Report, are issued in printed form to all shareholders who so wish.
 All takeovers and other information that may have an effect on the company’s share price are announced via press releases.
-All financial information is also available on the company's website, www.nibe.com.
+All financial information is also available on the web site, www.nibe.com.
 Press releases and reports are posted there at the same time as they are made public.

 During the course of the year there have been a number of meetings with Swedish and foreign financial analysts, the media and Aktiespararna, the Swedish Shareholders’ Association.

 The NIBE Board of Directors consists of six members, elected by the AGM.
 Directors of the company and the Chairman of the Board are elected annually by the AGM to serve for the period until the next AGM.
 Company employees participate in board meetings as required to submit reports or to contribute expert knowledge in individual matters.

 The 2014 Board of Directors comprised Arvid Gierow (Chair), Georg Brunstam, Eva-Lotta Kraft, Hans Linnarson, Anders Pålsson and Gerteric Lindquist (CEO of the NIBE Group).
 With the exception of the CEO, none of the directors of the company is employed by the company or has any operational responsibilities in the company.